glacier-modding/glaciermodding.org/docs/npc-swap-tutorial.md

 `Metaphoria` - Tutorial author.

-`Oakheart` - Editing and conversion to markdown, as well as the V2 chunk flowchart.
+`Oakheart` - Editing, conversion to markdown, and the V2 chunk flowchart.

-`invalid` - Original chunk flowchart, of which V2 was based.
+`invalid` - Original chunk flowchart, on which V2 was based.

 `Notex`, `REDACTED`, [and all RPKG contributors](https://github.com/glacier-modding/RPKG-Tool/graphs/contributors) - RPKG Tool.

 `HMBM47` - Hitman 3 Outfits spreadsheet.
-The original lists were created by grappigegovert and 2kpr, which were then formatted, expanded, organized and later added to by HMBM47.
+The original lists were created by grappigegovert and 2kpr, which were then formatted, expanded, organized, and later added to by HMBM47.

 `grappigegovert`- Original outfit list.